pongasoft/glu/docs/manual/src/main/sphinx/source/glossary.rst

   live state
     The state of the *live* system as reported by the agents in ZooKeeper.
 This state is dynamically collected by the :term:`orchestration engine`.

+  meta model
+    The model which describes the glu setup itself (agents, consoles, fabrics, etc...).
+Do not confuse with the :term:`model` described below.

   Metadata
     Metadata in the context of glu represents a map that can be represented as a json object::